confifu/RepNet-Pytorch/README.md

 # RepNet-Pytorch
-Temporal repetition counitng.
+Temporal repetition counting.
 This repo contains code for the model as mentioned in <a href= "https://arxiv.org/abs/2006.15418"> Counting Out Time</a>.
 There might be some differences to the version of the paper.
 There also is a modified version that is part of my college project in `model_inn.py`.

 I have used different loss functions to train the model becuase I got better results with them.